-Cons: When I trekked to Machu Picchu we felt really bad for those without a tour group having to cook their own meals in the pouring rain while our guides cooked up three course dinners.
+Cons: When I trekked to Machu Picchu we felt really bad for those without a tour group had to cook their own meals in the pouring rain while our guides cooked up three-course dinners.

 Take the train to Machu Picchu

 If you’re travelling with children, don’t fancy the idea of hiking or are short on time in your mission to see all of Peru then the train to Machu Picchu is a great option for you.
 Trains leave Cusco and reach Aguas Calientes in about 3 ½ hours.
 There’s then a bus you can take from Aguas Calientes to take you to the entrance of the Lost City.
 Bear in mind that there’s qutie a lot of walking to be done in and around Machu Picchu, but nothing compared to the treks that’s for sure!